 An open enrollment period is provided every year for those without coverage.
 Once this period expired, those needing health insurance can obtain short-term health insurance until the next open enrollment period, unless they are eligible for a special enrollment period.

 About one out of every six Americans selecting a plan from the health insurance marketplace was able to get coverage for less than $100 per month.
-More than 85% of those using the marketplace plans received financial assistance in 2015.
-A few other facts about ObamaCare are:
+More than 85% of those using the marketplace plans received financial assistance in 2019.
+A few other facts about ACA are:

 The Affordable Care Act has changed many things about the way healthcare works in the United States.
-These are just a few of the major changes and facts about ObamaCare.
+These are just a few of the major changes and facts about ACA.

 Whether you need health coverage for your family or just for yourself, Health Insurance Reform provides many new benefits, rights, and protections.
 With the new Health Insurance Marketplaces or Exchanges, you can easily shop for health plans, which will provide the essential coverage you need to gain all the benefits, rights and protections of the Affordable Healthcare Act.

 Cost assistance is the most important benefits and helps provide families, individuals and small businesses with affordable health coverage.
-ObamaCare allows for those fitting the income requirements to deduct a portion (up to 100%) of the cost of health coverage.
+ACA allows for those fitting the income requirements (between 100% to 400% of the federal poverty level) to deduct a portion (up to 100%) of the cost of health coverage.
 Instead of paying out of pocket and taking the dedication on your annual taxes, the deduction is applied to your monthly premium.

 Other benefits associated with Health Care Reform include: